wairas/hsi-website/docs/happy/sam.md

 # Stopping SAM

-Find the process ID of the Python process for SAM and use `kill -9 PID`.
+Find the process ID (PID) of the Python process for SAM and use `kill -9 PID`.

-# Stopping Docker and Redis under WLS2
+# Stopping Docker and Redis under WLS2 (without Docker Desktop UI)

 ```bash
 sudo /usr/bin/happy_sam_stop.sh
 ```

-NB: This will also stop any running SAM process.
+**NB:** This will also stop any running SAM process.